brettgris/BG-Site/README.md

-# BG Built with React and Flux
+# BG Built with React and Redux
-Using React with Jade and Compass to built BG